PhysicsJake/PhysicsJake-Data-Graphics/reports/correspondence.md

 plot the CO2 tons as a raw number

-maybe per capita oil consumption in anothergraph
+maybe per capita oil consumption in another graph

 Compared to what?
 Look at other climate science articles on emissions and see what they compare to